casey/just/README.md

 /subdir
 ```

-You can override the working directory for all recipes with `set
+You can override the working directory for all recipes with
-working-directory := '…'`, whose value is relative to the default working
-directory.
+`set working-directory := '…'`:

 ```just
 set working-directory := 'bar'